GioStamoulos/Kmers_Dataset_Generation_Regression_Clustering/README.md

 data.

-Then the initial dataset is split into two parts: 60% for the train set and 40% for the final test set.The GridSearch technique is used with five repetitions per combi- nation of parameters to estimate the best regression model for the current dataset.
+Then the initial dataset is split into two parts: 60% for the train set and 40% for the final test set.The GridSearch technique is used with five repetitions per combi nation of parameters to estimate the best regression model for the current dataset.
 Finally, the SVR model with the best grid search hyperparameters is applied to the kmers dataset and the Root Mean Square Error (RMSE) metric is calculated for